 Errors Hit Orient

-In 1969, B.S.
-Johnson published The Unfortunates, a novel following a sportswriter sent to a city to report a football match only to find himself confronted by ghosts from his past.
-As “a better solution to the problem of conveying the mind’s randomness than the imposed order of a bound book,” the author published the novel in twenty-five loose, stapled sections, in order that any reading of the book would produce a different sequence of events, part authored by Johnson, part by chance.
-The novel is loosely autobiographical, since Johnson wrote weekly football reports for The Observer (between 1963 and 1965).
-Evans invited the British designer, artist, writer, and editor Will Holder to read the football reports to a musical accompaniment.
-Eight were selected and scored for speech with eight improvised themes, played “bottleneck” on bass guitar.
-These were augmented by two modular loops, recorded at different lengths to addle the structure and generate an aleatory composition in the manner of The Unfortunates .
+In 1969, English modernist writer B.S.
+Johnson published the loosely auto-biographical The Unfortunates, a novel following a sportswriter who’s sent to a city to report a football match, only to find himself confronted by ghosts from his past.
+As “a better solution to the problem of conveying the mind’s randomness than the imposed order of a bound book,” the author published the novel in 25 loose, stapled sections, whereby any reading of the book would produce a different sequence of events, part authored by Johnson, part authored by chance.

 B.S.
 Johnson's newspaper reports published in Bulletin 9 of The Serving Library, edited by Chris Evans